Yegor-men/tracetorch/README.md

 through time with lightweight, per-layer input traces, enabling biologically inspired, constant-memory learning on long or streaming sequences.

+## Documentation

 It is highly recommended that you read the [documentation](https://yegor-men.github.io/tracetorch/) first.
-It contains a detailed introduction to how traceTorch works with intuitive explanations, comparisons and analogies to the "classic" architecture counterparts.
-It explains what traceTorch can and can't do, when it's better and when it's not.
-It also walks through the `examples/` files in a tutorial manner to explain how you can create your own traceTorch networks.
+It contains:

+1. **Introduction**: An introduction to traceTorch, how and why it works, it's founding principles.
+It's thoroughly recommended that you read through the entire introduction and gain an intuitive understanding before proceeding.
+2. **Tutorials**: Various tutorials to create your own traceTorch models.
+The resultant code can be found in `tutorials/`.
+3. **Documentation**: The actual documentation to all the modules included in `traceTorch`.
+It includes detailed explanations, examples and math to gain a full understanding.

 ## Roadmap

 - Create the poisson click test example
 - Implement the trace alternative to REINFORCE
 - Make traceTorch into a PyPI library
-- Finish writing documentation
+- Finish writing the documentation
+- Clean up the tutorial code
+- Implement abstract graph based models, not just sequential

 ## Installation